petershin/liferay-learn/docs/dxp-cloud/latest/en/getting-started/understanding-liferay-cloud-environments.md

-# Understanding DXP Cloud Environments
+# Understanding Liferay Cloud Environments

 A Liferay Cloud project can have multiple environments, each for a different purpose (e.g., development, staging, production, etc.).
 Each environment has a unique name that is the project ID plus the environment ID.
 For example, the staging and production environments for a project named *acme* can be named *acme-uat* and *acme-prd*, respectively.